Are senior housing, assisted living properties, and senior care businesses a great investment?

 Demand for senior housing is also much less impacted by “technology risk”.
 This very real risk will impact retail, commercial, and industrial property types to a much greater extent over the foreseeable future and cause the investment analysis to be much less certain regarding understanding and measuring demand.

 Like all property types, senior housing has its own business cycle.
 However, the demand for senior housing is much less affected by the rise and fall in employment and the expansion and contraction of GNP.
-Today’s seniors are better equipped financially to live out their senior years with the support of retirement plans, stock portfolios, insurance benefits, and 401K programs.
+Today’s seniors are better equipped financially to live out their senior years with the support of retirement plans, stocks portfolios, insurance benefits, and 401K programs.

 While demand is moderately impacted by severe inflation and an inability to sell residential real estate, social security payments received by seniors and the need-driven element of the product are two substantial cushions to the traditional economic dislocations that affect yearly demand for other property types.